hieu-tn/hieu-tn.github.io.admin/contents/experience/chargebacks911.md

 url: https://chargebacks911.com
 designation: Software Engineer
 jobDescription:
-  - point: Maintaining automatic jobs with Selenium and Python
+  - point: Maintaining automatic processors using Python and Selenium
-  - point: Developing new features for internal tools to manage data processing and reports
+  - point: Developing new features for internal tools using Laravel
+  - point: Building and enhancing the Risk and Disputes Management System, bug resolution
 ---